 If you're in doubt, fill in the online booking form or call the office.

 If I am a speaker will I get paid for taking part?

 No, neither speakers nor chairs are ever paid to take part in our seminars on public policy and we never make exceptions.
 Nor do we offer payment in kind by way of extra places, complimentary places to other events, donations to a third party such as a charity, or any other means.
 What we do offer is that we bring together an influential, interested set of participants to hear speaker and chair points of view and to network.
 All speakers and chairs are expected to stick to discussing policy rather than plug any organisation they are associated with.
-We only provide expenses to speakers or chairs in exceptional cases of need - either when the speaker doesn't receive funding from an organisation, or sometimes for Parliamentarians who need a taxi to get them back urgently to the House for a debate.
+We only provide expenses to speakers or chairs in exceptional cases of need - either when the speaker doesn't receive funding from an organisation, or sometimes for legislators who need a taxi to get them back urgently for a debate.

 What influence do sponsors have on the content of seminars?

 The forums warmly welcome the involvement of sponsors, who receive significant benefits.

 We consult them on themes, offer them speaker slots (if at all appropriate), prominently acknowledge their support and try to include in the audience policymakers, reporting press and stakeholders they suggest.
 However, no-one with a relevant point of view is excluded from seminars at the suggestion of sponsors or anyone else.
 For further information on sponsorship and exhibition opportunities, please contact us at email@example.com.